akane2518/Project-2/README.md

             - Create a Logistic Regression Model with original Data
             - Predict a Logistic Regression Model with Resample Training data
             - Calculate the accuracy of the model
-            - Generate a confusion matrix and classification report.
+            - Generate a confusion matrix and classification report;

-    Method 2: Apply prophet or neural networks to predict future GDP expendure on health to improve life expectancy
+    Method 2: Apply prophet or neural networks to predict future GDP expendure on health to improve life expectancy:
         - Prepare data for use on a neural network model
         - Evaluate a classification model using neural network
-        - Optimize the neural network model
+        - Optimize the neural network model;

+    Build a Bot for data inquiries.